|

 by the authorities, but house arrest in the Villa Tritone does

 beat a bare-bones prison cell.
+He originally

 published these diary excerpts in his Quaderni della Critica